fpseverino/fluent-wallet/Sources/FluentWalletPasses/FluentWalletPasses.docc/PersonalizedPasses.md

 In the ``PassDataModel/sourceFilesDirectoryPath(on:)`` method, you have to return two different directory paths, depending on whether the pass has to be personalized or not.
 If it does, the directory must contain the `personalizationLogo@XX.png` file.

-Finally, you have to implement the ``PassDataModel/passJSON(on:)`` method as usual, but remember to use in the `PassJSON.Properties` initializer the user info that will be saved inside ``Personalization`` after the pass has been personalized.
+Finally, you have to implement the ``PassDataModel/passJSON(on:)`` method as usual, but remember to use in the `PassJSON.Properties` initializer the user info that will be saved inside ``PersonalizationInfo`` after the pass has been personalized.
-Each ``Personalization`` instance has a reference to the pass it belongs to, so you can easily retrieve the user info for the pass.
+Each ``PersonalizationInfo`` instance has a reference to the pass it belongs to, so you can easily retrieve the user info for the pass.

 ### Implement the Web Service